 Trade Secret Law

 Pennsylvania’s Title 12 Chapter 53 is the state’s adoption of the Uniform Trade Secrets Act.
-It addresses how misappropriation is punished in the state and the remedies victims may take if their confidential information stolen and abused.
-Anyone who will be bound under an NDA in the state—whether as a Disclosing or Receiving Party—should take due care to read and understand this law.
-Below is an overview of all eight (8) sections of the law:
+It addresses how misappropriation is punished in the state and the remedies victims may take if their confidential information stolen and/or leaked.
+Notable sections of the act include: